lammesen/netrust/docs/drivers.md

 # Vendor Driver Implementations

+> [!WARNING]
+> **Simulation Mode Only**: Currently, all drivers are implemented as simulations.
+They do not establish real network connections to devices.
+See [TODO.md](../TODO.md) for the plan to implement real transport.

 ## Cisco IOS Driver (`nauto_drivers::drivers::cisco_ios`)
 - Uses `async-ssh2-tokio` to establish a CLI session over SSH (port 22) with credentials sourced from the OS keyring.
 - Every operation is executed as real CLI commands (command batches run verbatim, config pushes run `configure terminal`, stream the snippet, then `write memory`).